riceissa/issarice.com/wiki/reasons-for-altruism.md

 - Reducing x-risk is useful if you want to figure out your actual terminal values and you believe figuring this out is very difficult (e.g. it requires billions of years of reflection).
-- Conscious or subconscious desire to appear altruistic, for the purpose of gaining status.
+- Conscious or subconscious desire to appear altruistic, for instrumental reasons (like gaining status).
-- Unreflective evolved adaptations that happens to help others (e.g. kin altruism, reciprocal altruism).
+- Unreflective evolved adaptations that happen to help others (e.g. kin altruism, reciprocal altruism).
 - Decision theoretic "categorial imperative"-type ideas, as suggested by Gary Drescher (in _Good and Real_) and others; see [this page](https://github.com/riceissa/issarice.com/blob/master/external/wiki.lesswrong.com/Application_of_functional_updateless_timeless_decision_theory_to_everyday_life.mediawiki) for more people who argue for the relevance of logical decision theories to everyday life.
 For example, using UDT-like reasoning in Newcomb-like situations or prisoner's dilemma with a copy can produce behavior that helps others.
 - You want there to exist more smart/interesting/compassionate/good/whatever people for